-Rotor Drums, also known as hammer hogs, or horizontal rotary mills.
-They are the mounting structure for horizontal bits that process the feedstock material into smaller pieces before further processing.
+Rotor Drums, also known as hammer hogs, or horizontal rotary mills are the mounting structure for horizontal bits that process the feedstock material into smaller pieces before further processing.
 Rotor drums are safely used in horizontal material Recyclers and Grinders as opposed to tub grinders which have a much higher risk factor.

 A round grate refers to the hole shape that is cut into the face of a grate which allows end product to pass through.
-A round hole, generally limited to 2” or less opening size, produces a more consistent sized product and is used when grinding for a finished product.
-This style of grate provides the most consistent sizing when 1” minus or smaller product is required.
+A round hole, generally limited to 2” (5.08 cm) or less opening size, produces a more consistent sized product and is used when grinding for a finished product.
+This style of grate provides the most consistent sizing when 1” (2.54 cm) minus or smaller product is required.

 The Scrap Metal Chute is the large steel pan that hangs beneath the discharge belt.
 The magnetic head pulley at the top of the discharge belt holds tramp metal to the conveyor as it returns the loop.
 The metal releases from the belt once it’s pass the head pulley and drops onto the scrap metal chute.
 This helps keep metal out of the stockpile.
 Putting a bin below to collect metal materials will keep it separate.

 Scrap Wood can be defined as pallets, lumber residuals, etc. This is usually dimensional lumber that has been damaged, or is too small to re-use.
 This material can be ground down into a mulch or biomass product using Peterson horizontal grinders.